jimlawless/pic2file/README.md

     The default output format is -jpg.

-Binaries are available at https://jiml.us/downloads/pic2file.zip , however, I have had some issues with Windows Defender triggering false positives with some releases of this software.
+Binaries are available at https://jiml.us/downloads/pic2file.zip and https://jimlawless.net/downloads/pic2file.zip , however, I have had some issues with Windows Defender triggering false positives with some releases of this software.
 You might need to compile your own copy.